Milyli/eclipse-server-docs/docs/getting-started-ubuntu.md

 The following user guide was built using the Ubuntu Noble 24.04 (LTS, 64-bit) running via Hyper-V on a Windows 11 desktop computer on Milyli’s private network.

-Nearly all steps followed in this guide can be followed regardless of the host machine of the Linux distribution including a Linux server running Ubuntu, a Windows Server with an Ubuntu VM, or a VM hosted on a cloud service such as Azure or AWS.
+Nearly all steps followed in this guide can be followed regardless of the host machine of the Linux distribution.
+A Linux server running Ubuntu, a Windows Server with an Ubuntu VM, or a VM hosted on a cloud service such as Azure or AWS are all viable options.

 Native cloud service hosting is supported but not covered via this document.